MAGIC: Mastering Physical Adversarial Generation in Context through Collaborative LLM Agents: Related Works

-\textbf{Adversarial Attack Design.} Adversarial attacks can be designed to mislead neural network-based models in various manners~\cite{goodfellow2015explainadv, segPGD2022, sensen2024multimodal, ad2022sok, MetaRepair2024} and expose their vulnerabilities.
-When an attack is successful, model predictions would not align with human judgement and values on the same inputs, bearing potential harm, safety and utility concerns in systems that rely on them~\cite{physical4ad2023}.
-Conventionally, existing works add subtle perturbations that are not noticeable by humans on an entire image input~\cite{goodfellow2015explainadv, segPGD2022, sensen2024multimodal}, put adversarial stickers to the scene~\cite{stickerattack2018} or place small patches in the attack scenarios~\cite{brown2017adversarial, diffpgd2023, natpatch2021, wang2021universal, doan2022tnt, liu2020bias}.
-It has been hypothesised that adversarial attacks are caused by non-robust, target-specific features that are incomprehensible to humans, rather than by inherent model issues~\cite{nonrobust2019, NDDA2024cvpr, natadvex2021}.
-In fact, Hendrycks et al.~\cite{natadvex2021} found that even unedited images in the wild can pose adversarial effects.
-Hence, by leveraging diffusion modeling on image distributions, natural adversarial examples~\cite{NDDA2024cvpr} can be produced to evaluate object detectors.
-However, generating these samples involves manual prompting and review to produce a static dataset that does not consider AD physical contexts~\cite{NDDA2024cvpr}, thus they are not directly relevant to physical-world traffic scenarios.
-Different from prior works, we investigate how natural adversarial patterns can be automatically produced and reviewed on-the-fly.
+\textbf{Adversarial Attack Design.} Adversarial attacks exploit neural network vulnerabilities by misleading model predictions~\cite{goodfellow2015explainadv, segPGD2022, sensen2024multimodal, ad2022sok, MetaRepair2024}, which can diverge from human judgment to raise alarming safety concerns~\cite{physical4ad2023}.
+Conventionally, existing works add subtle perturbations that are not noticeable to humans~\cite{goodfellow2015explainadv, segPGD2022, sensen2024multimodal}, put adversarial stickers~\cite{stickerattack2018} or place small patches to the attack scenarios~\cite{brown2017adversarial, diffpgd2023, natpatch2021, wang2021universal, doan2022tnt, liu2020bias}.
+Hendrycks et al.~\cite{natadvex2021} found that even unedited images in the wild can pose adversarial effects.
+It has been hypothesized that these adversarial attacks are caused by non-robust, target-specific features that are incomprehensible to humans, rather than by inherent model issues~\cite{nonrobust2019, NDDA2024cvpr, natadvex2021}.
+Thus, a recent study~\cite{NDDA2024cvpr} employs diffusion models to generate natural adversarial examples through intentional text prompt alteration to attack object detectors.